Our Team

 Mary embodies the principles of Slow Food through her diverse experiences and commitment to creating fair and accessible food systems.
 Her strong dedication to environmental justice, particularly within food systems, underscores her mission to bridge climate awareness, equity, and regenerative agriculture for a more just future.
 Mary believes food is a human right, and aims to support the democratization of healthy, sustainable food systems that are resilient to climate change.
 By joining the Slow Food Portland Board, Mary hopes to help build resiliency and encourage appreciation of our local food system by connecting communities more deeply to their food.

-LANI KINGSTON
+LANI RAIDER

 CHRISTINA HEIMANN (she/her)